League of Lords

-The League of Lords (Panská jednota) was an opposition group of feudal nobles dissatisfied with the rule of Wenceslaus IV of Bohemia, Holy Roman Emperor and King of Bohemia.
+The League of Lords (Panská jednota) was an opposition group of feudal nobles dissatisfied with the rule of Wenceslaus IV of Bohemia, King of the Germans and the Romans and King of Bohemia.
 Lasting from 1394 to 1405, the goal of its members was to provide mutual support and gain co-government in the country.

-History
+Formation

+After John of Nepomuk was murdered at the instigation of Wenceslaus in 1393, Jobst of Moravia lead an uprising against the king.